Dejulia489/AzurePipelinesPS/README.md

 1.1.5

-Implemented pipeline support for Get-APSession.
+Imporved session handling, all functions now support session input in the form of a session name!
-All functions now support a session object or session name!
+Imporved session tests!

 ```Powershell
 Get-APBuildList -Session 'mySession'